yuzer-software/angular-editor/README.md

 # AngularEditor

-A simple native WYSIWYG/Rich Text editor for Angular 10+
+A simple native WYSIWYG/Rich Text editor for Angular 11+

+Forked from the work of Andrey Kolkov (https://github.com/kolkov/angular-editor) with addition of bootstrap styles and migration to latest angular version.

 ![Nov-27-2019 17-26-29](https://user-images.githubusercontent.com/216412/69763434-259cd800-113b-11ea-918f-0565ebce0e48.gif)